 He also says, "Also, assume 2.75% and call that good enough, and don’t believe everyone who tells you it is less because they have an interest in you buying"

-- These have worse rates than a normal loan?
+- These tend to have worse rates than a normal loan

 What they are: if your home costs over a certain amount, you have to put down either 15 or 20%.
 The limit before you hit a jumbo loan amount varies by state and county.

 Loan Limits before it becomes a Jumbo Loan (2020 data, Travis County):